-Dissertation: Mainstreaming Fringe Beliefs: Pathways from the Margins to the Mainstream
+Dissertation: Mainstreaming Extremism: Pathways from the Margins to the Mainstream

-In doing so, this dissertation examines four empirical cases.
-First, a digital ethnography of incel forums reveals how misogynistic discourses leverages cultural nostalgia and symbolic gender hierarchies to normalize extremist attitudes.
-Second, media and textual analysis of the Great Replacement conspiracy theory demonstrate how narratives of demographic threat gain mainstream resonance through appeals to moral decline and national myths.
-Third, an analysis of Telegram messages surrounding the 2020 U.S. presidential election traces the amplification of election-fraud narratives via digital platforms, embedding extremist beliefs within broader cultural anxieties about demographic decline.
-Fourth, the chemtrails conspiracy illustrates how fringe beliefs persist despite weak cultural resonance, highlighting the conditions under which ideas remain isolated versus achieving mainstream legitimacy.
+I examine political and cultural alignment through four case studies, each of which demonstrate a different variation of alignment.
+First, a content analysis of an incel forum reveals how misogynistic discourses leverage cultural nostalgia and symbolic gender hierarchies to normalize extremist attitudes.
+Here, I find evidence for strong cultural alignment and weak political alignment.
+Second, a textual analysis of the Great Replacement conspiracy theory demonstrates how narratives of demographic threat gain mainstream resonance through appeals to moral decline and national myths.
+In this case study, I find evidence for strong political and cultural alignment.
+Third, an analysis of Telegram messages surrounding the 2020 U.S. presidential election traces the amplification of election-fraud narratives via digital platforms, demonstrating a top-down mechanism of mainstreaming.
+I find strong political alignment and weak cultural alignment.
+Finally, an analysis of social media groups discussing the chemtrail conspiracy theory demonstrates how conspiracy theories can persist despite minimal political alignment and the absence of cultural alignment.

 Comparative Homonationalisms: Far-Right Visions of LGB(TQ+) Belonging in the United States and the Netherlands (with Jana Foxe) (Revise & Resubmit at The European Journal of Politics and Gender)